eoncarlyle/puro/README.md

 - [ ] Multithreaded producer tests

 ## Development Log

+### 2025-10-10
+If the producers are producing faster than the consumers can consume I think the logic is conpketely broken with the callback, so I will need to build some simple event loop and keep track of producer offsets.
+Also, if the a message was truncated but we do have the length of the message that gives us a great hint about hard producer resets, and so may be worth keeping.
+Also, as of the current commit the mechanism for hard producer transition will only wlrkm id there is a live consumer.
+This wouldn't be true if the messages had inverted length as the last field, but that can probably wait.
+There are also no current affordances for controll messages.

 ### 2025-10-08-1
 You _have_ to fix the fact that the consumer and producer have entirely different ways to count bit length.
 The consumer